 - Not completing an advance directive – Government regulations require life-saving measures unless the patient has specifically stated that they do not want them in certain circumstances.
 Many people don’t even know what an advance directive is or how to complete one, and many confuse “advance directive” with “power of attorney.”
 [See our blog post on this subject.]

 - Not communicating their wishes to family members and doctors –Only 45% have spoken with their families about their wishes for EoL care; fewer than 20% of patients have spoken with their doctors about it.

 It’s a difficult subject, dying.
 It’s hard to sit down and talk calmly and compassionately about a loved one’s death when it’s not even on the horizon, and when it is imminent, it may be too late.
 The cost of not doing so is immeasurably higher, both in terms of dollars and more importantly, in terms of human emotion, when it’s delayed too long.
 [See our series of posts (part 1, part 2, and part 3) for tips on how to handle the “the conversation.”]

 A separate report by Health Quality Ontario listed a number of recommendations:

-Every Ontarian should have access to specialized, team-based (coordinated),
+- Every Ontarian should have access to specialized, team-based (coordinated), end-of-life care

 - Health care providers should be educated specifically in end-of-life before and after being licensed, including how to provide supportive care to family caregivers.